- Advantages of Blockchain for health data

 Blockchain in healthcare examples includes the following usage issues:

 - Data security in clinical trials

 One of the most serious problems in pharmacology is drug counterfeit.
 According to the Health Research Funding Organization (HRFO), approximately 10%-30% of drugs in developing countries are fake.
 US businesses lose up to $200 billion annually because of drug counterfeiting; however, the main reason is not in counterfeiting itself, but, rather, that these drugs provide different effects than their traditional medicinal counterparts.
 They may not help patients at all, or may even be harmful and dangerous to a person’s health.

-Blockchain has a tremendous potential of use in different industries, including healthcare.
+Blockchain has tremendous potential for use in different industries, including healthcare.
 This technology has already become widespread in the financial sector, but medical organizations still hesitate to implement it into their IT systems.
 This does not mean, however, that there are no healthcare companies currently using blockchain.
-Below, you will find a short list of startups that have made this technology the base of their operational structure.
+Below, you will find a shortlist of startups that have made this technology the base of their operational structure.

-MedRec (a blockchain-based system for securing medical records management); and,
+- MedRec (a blockchain-based system for securing medical records management)

-Blockchain is an effective technology that can help prevent data breaches in the healthcare industry.
-It is a secure and reliable method of recording, storing, and sharing sensitive data.
-Caregivers will definitely benefit from implementing this technology, while remaining HIPAA compliant with this method of trustworthy digital protection.
 If you have any questions on how you can start using this technology in your healthcare organization, feel free to contact us at email@example.com.
-Protect patient privacy using modern technologies with Archer-Soft!
+Protect patient privacy using modern technologies with Archer-Software!